dell/omnia/docs/source/SecurityConfigGuide/ProductSubsystemSecurity.rst

 In order to enable authentication to the cluster, Omnia installs FreeIPA: an open source tool providing integrated identity and authentication for Linux/UNIX networked environments.
 As part of the HPC cluster, the login node is responsible for configuring users and managing a limited number of administrative tasks.
 Access to the manager/head node is restricted to administrators with the root password.
 For authentication on the manager and compute nodes exclusively, LDAP can also be installed by Omnia on the client.

-.. note::  Omnia does not configure LDAP users or groups.
+.. note::  Omnia does not configure OpenLDAP users or groups.

 Authentication types and setup
 ------------------------------